-Adrian Ghioroaie (Pronounced Gee-or-EYE) was named an assistant coach for the Auburn track and field program, overseeing the jumps/multi events on January 18, 2014.
+Adrian Ghioroaie (Pronounced Gee-or-EYE) was named an assistant coach for the Auburn track and field program, overseeing the jumps/women multi events on January 18, 2014.

 A native of Bucharest, Romania, Ghioroaie has coached collegiately at four schools including Southern Miss, Kent State and Jacksonville State.
 During his most recent stint at Southern Miss in 2010-11, Ghioroaie was named the 2011 Women's Assistant Coach of the Year in the South Region by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) after coaching the first NCAA Champion--individual or team--in any sport at Southern Miss.

 He most recently worked with Student Sport in his native Romania serving as a strategy manager to help develop, manage and implement a national strategy for newly created intercollegiate Sports league.
 Ghioroaie also worked for Eurosport TV serving as a commentator for the World Athletics Championships in Moscow.

-At Southern Miss, Ghioroaie coached one of the most dominant women jumps group in NCAA Division I history to have three different females place in the top four in three different jumping events at the outdoor championship, all with school records.
+At Southern Miss, Ghioroaie coached one of the most dominant women jumps group in NCAA Division I history to have three different females place in the top four in three different jumping events at the same outdoor championship, all with school records.
 At the 2011 NCAA Championship Tori Bowie won the long jump, Demydova scored 3rd in the triple jump, and Ke`airra Jones took 4th in the high jump.

 Ghioroaie's jumpers led Southern Miss to their best season in school history including a pair of national and Conference USA championships, multiple national qualifiers and a final NCAA Team finish at No. 10 for the women's crew, scoring 21 points, the highest in school annuals.